mighty-gerbils/gerbil-persist/persist.md

 Atomicity is about the grouping of some speculative effects together;
 synchronization is how you ensure that the speculation is settled… before you start new atomic groups of effects.

+Typically, before you send out a message that commits you economically or legally or in any meaningful way, you will want to make sure that any associated supporting document, serial number, random nonce, transaction log, etc., is persisted.
+And once you’re ready to send it out, you will retry sending it until you have committed an acknowledgement that it was received.
+Conversely, you’ll commit a message before sending an acknowledgement, and you’ll re-send the acknowledgement if you wake up within the window of time that it should be sent.

+Note how multiple processes or threads within the same persistence domain can interact in synchronous ways, with a shared underlying transaction and memory barriers, always going forward, never having to rollback, without any consistency problem.
+This is totally unlike the database transaction model, where processes can never know that they are not going to interfere with each other, with all but one having to be rolled back.
+A lot of the needless complexity of database servers can be eschewed.
+Usual mutexes and all the regular programming techniques of real programming languages that people actually use and understand can be used to deal with contention, including much simpler reimplementations of any of the mechanisms that database provide at the wrong place.

+On the other hand, process in distinct persistence domains must communicate via asynchronous messages and abstractions built atop such.
+Moreover, every asynchronous message sent to a persistent process must (1) be idempotent, and (2) can only be sent after a memory barrier.
+Indeed, due to transient failures and restarts, a given action may be taken many times after its triggering condition was committed, yet before a sufficient reaction was acknowledged.
+Thus, it should be possible to take these actions many times with no adverse effect.
+Meanwhile, messages sent to a transient process need be neither idempotent nor wait for a memory barrier; however, the entire interaction with a transient process must be reconstitutable from scratch at any point, since the transient process may go at any time and have to be replaced by a new one with empty state.

 ### Publishing